oscillatingneutrino/Funnel-Analysis-E-Commerce/README.md

 |Clothing|171.23|
 |Sports|258.38|

+On average, customers spend most of their money on Electronics than on any other category.

 ## Product Performance
-From our catalogue of products, 15.07% were purchased more than they were wishlisted, while 65.83% of products were wishlisted.
+From our catalogue of products, 15% were purchased more than they were wishlisted, while 66% of products were wishlisted.
 Of the products that were bought, 50.28% are returned.

 The following products were bought the most often:
 ![image_files/top_10_count.png](image_files/top_10_count.png)

-### The Correlation Between Rating, Price, and Product Sales
+### The Correlation Between Rating, Price, and Product Sales & Probable Reasoning
 Pertinent to discovering the effects on a user's perception of a product are the products' price and its average rating.

 ![image_files/count_rating](image_files/count_rating)
 *A graphical representation of the range of the amount of times a product has been bought in comparison to the rating of the product.*

 Suppose the above plot was partitioned into 4 separate segments, and the x- and y- markings were removed.
 If an outside individual was asked to correctly rearrange the plot, it is unlikely that they would be able to do so, as the plot appears to be uniformly scattered.
-This scattered pattern apparent in the above plot points to the possibility that how often a product is bought is unaffected by the rating of said product, and products with low ratings are bought the same amount of times as products with higher ratings.
+This scattered pattern apparent in the above plot points to a minimal correlation between how often a product is bought and its average rating, and products with low ratings are bought the same amount of times as products with higher ratings.
 This effect can be reasonably explained through the following thought processes:

-Users who did not have a favorable experience using our website, or had an issue during shipping could have created multiple accounts and unfavorably reviewed products, skewing the data relating to be misrepresentative of the actual quality of the product.
+Users who did not have a favorable experience using our website, or had an issue during shipping could have created multiple accounts and unfavorably reviewed products, skewing the data, causing it to be misrepresentative of the actual quality of the product.
 Since traffic to our website is low, the additional reviews have a more significant impact.
-This impact can also happen in the opposite direction, however, with sellers creating accounts to boost the rating of their products.
+This impact can also happen in the opposite direction, however, with sellers creating accounts to boost the ratings of their products.
 If a product has low reviews, but has high sales it could be the case that an outside individual - such as an influencer - left a negative review on a product, which in turn created a bias in the audience of said influencer, leading to negative reviews; if the people outside of the influencer continue to purchase the item, but choose not to leave ratings, then the product will continue to have high sales.
 The same can also be true for products with high ratings but low sales.

 ![image_files/count_price](image_files/count_price)
 *A graphical representation of the range of the amount of times a product has been bought in comparison to the price of the product.*

-Although similar, the above plot does not follow the same pattern of a normal distribution; what is apparent, however, is that products with a price less than $1500 are bought the most often.
+Although similar, the above plot does not follow the same pattern of a normal distribution; what is apparent, however, is that products with a price less than $500 are bought the most often.

 ## Categorizing Customers
 The following 10 customers have spent the most amount per order